Martin Buber: Dialogue and existence

 In I and Thou, Buber introduced his thesis on human existence.
 Inspired by Feuerbach's The Essence of Christianity and Kierkegaard's Single One, Buber worked upon the premise of existence as encounter.
 He explained this philosophy using the word pairs of Ich-Du and Ich-Es to categorize the modes of consciousness, interaction, and being through which an individual engages with other individuals, inanimate objects, and all reality in general.
-Theologically, he associated the first with the Jewish Jesus and the second with the apostle Paul (formerly Saul of Tarsus, a Jew).
 Philosophically, these word pairs express complex ideas about modes of being—particularly how a person exists and actualizes that existence.
 As Buber argues in I and Thou, a person is at all times engaged with the world in one of these modes.

 The generic motif Buber employs to describe the dual modes of being is one of dialogue (Ich-Du) and monologue (Ich-Es).
 The concept of communication, particularly language-oriented communication, is used both in describing dialogue/monologue through metaphors and expressing the interpersonal nature of human existence.